 Post-Operative Instructions For Dental Implants

 Follow these post-operative instructions after Dental Implantation:

-- Drink a lot of liquids but avoid hot beverages.
-Stick to soft diet on the surgery day.
+• Drink a lot of liquids but avoid hot beverages.
+Stick to a soft diet on the surgery day.
 You can return to the normal diet once the surgical area is healed.
 Try not to drink anything using a straw.

-- Start taking pain killers as soon as you feel the impacts of the local anaesthetic are going down.
+• Start taking pain killers as soon as you feel the impacts of the local anesthetic are going down.
 However, take the medicines recommended by the dentist.

-- Try not to take part in exercise following the surgery or keep it minimal, at best.
+• Try not to take part in practice following the surgery or keep it minimal, at best.
 You should realize that exercise may cause bleeding or throbbing, and it truly happens, stop the activity immediately.
 This may weaken you since you’re not taking normal food.

-- Try not to use incomplete or full dentures or flippers following surgery or for 10 days afterwards at least.
+• Try not to use incomplete or full dentures or flippers following surgery or for 10 days afterward at least.

-Good oral hygiene is important not only for your teeth and gums as well as for generally.
+Good oral hygiene is important not only for your teeth and gums as well as for general.
 Follow these tips to improve your oral health:

-- Eating and drinking right can enable your implants to avoid the harm’s way
+• Eating and drinking right can enable your implants to avoid harm’s way

 Visit the dental clinic regularly and try to achieve good oral hygiene to make your implants last forever.

 All 4 Dental implants contain 4 implants placed in a completely teeth-less jaw, providing secure and optimal support for a fixed 12-14 unit Bridge or Hybrid Prosthesis.
 The posterior two implants are specially designed and angulated to achieve, the most Comprehensive, Successful, Safe, Simpler, Graft-less, Minimum-Number-Implant-Solution for completely missing teeth.